pydata/pydata-sphinx-theme/docs/community/topics/attribution.md

 # Ignore formatting commits with `git blame`

-Please follow these steps to avoid obscuring files history when making commits that are strictly formatting/style changes (e.g., after running a new version of black or running pyupgrade after dropping an old Python version).
+Please follow these steps to avoid obscuring file history when making commits that are strictly formatting/style changes (e.g., after running a new version of black or running pyupgrade after dropping an old Python version).